ItsTato/vedis/README.md

 # PLEASE DO NOT PESTER REDIS STAFF WITH QUESTIONS ABOUT VEDIS.
 # VEDIS IS A FORK OF REDIS, NOT ORIGINAL CODE.

+# Original Redis README.md is all following text:

 This README is just a fast *quick start* document.
 You can find more detailed documentation at [redis.io](https://redis.io).

 What is Redis?